 Provisions are recognised when the Company has a present legal or constructive obligation as a result of a past event, that can be reliably measured, and it is probable that the Company will be required to settle that obligation.
-Provisions are measured at the Directors' best estimate of the expenditure required to settle the obligation at the balance sheet date and are discounted to present value where the effect is material.
+Provisions are measured at the Directors' best estimate of the expenditure required to settle the obligation at the Statement of Financial Position date and are discounted to present value where the effect is material.